gsumit1/BitlyCaseStudy/README.md

 #### Code Design

 - I have followed the page object model.
 All the common elements & methods are part of CommonPage.js
-- Each of the features such as `URL, Text, Email, Phone & Address` has individual pages( e.g. URLPage.js, TextPage.js ,etc) and extends to CommonPage.js
+- For each of the features such as `URL, Text, Email, Phone & Address` has an individual page( e.g. URLPage.js, TextPage.js, etc) and extends to CommonPage.js
 - I have created the feature-specific Test (e.g., URL-test.spec.js) which holds all the tests.
-- I have used fixtures to adopt data driver where ever it is useful
+- I have used fixtures to adopt data-driven where ever it is useful
 - @zxing/library is used to validate the content of the generated QR Code
-- validateColorOfQRCode, validateImageInsideQRCode methods are used to validate the background, foreground, and brand log of the generated QR Code.
+- validateColorOfQRCode, validateImageInsideQRCode methods are used to validate the background, foreground, and brand logo of the generated QR Code.

 <hr>